Tucker Barnhart Player Props: Cubs vs. Pirates

 Tucker Barnhart At The Plate

-- In 32.3% of his 31 games this season, Barnhart has picked up at least one hit.
-He's also had three multi-hit games.

-- He has not gone deep in his 31 games this year.
+- He has gone deep in one of 32 games, and in 1.1% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.